 |Elevation Change:||+2,693' net elevation gain (+3,192' total roundtrip elevation gain)|

-The hike to Gore Lake loosely follows Gore Creek 4.2 miles before breaking north up a steep gulch that levels in a string of alpine meadows below the lake.
-Gore Lake is compelling for its excellent cutthroat trout fishing, idyllic setting and isolated location deep in the Gore Range:
+The hike to Gore Lake follows Gore Creek 4.2 miles east before breaking north up a steep gulch that levels in a string of alpine meadows below the lake.
+Gore Lake is compelling for its abundant cutthroat trout, idyllic setting and isolated location deep in the Gore Range:

 The Gore Creek Trail heads east through intervals of meadow and aspen, joining Gore Creek briefly over a cascade (.9 miles : 9,075') before edging back up the north valley wall.